siemonster/pfsense/README.md

 # pFsense
 Updates for UDP packet loss bewteen containers.
-In some Docker environments there are issues with the transmission of UDP packets between containers.
+This addresses the issues with the transmission of UDP packets between containers.
 Tested with pFsense 2.2.6, SIEMonster 2.5
+Also includes pFsense updates.

 Upgrade the Syslog-NG container in the Rancher UI, change the Network to Host option and check 'Enable Rancher DNS service discovery'.